yozzi/startup/README.md

-StartUp Reloaded
+StartUp
 ===

 Hi.
-I'm a WordPress starter theme for developpers called `StartUp reloaded`.
-My goal is to speed up the process of developping a WordPress theme for developpers as well as web designers.
+I'm a WordPress plugin called `StartUp`.
+My goal is to simplify WordPress backend to suit customer's need.

-I'm fully loaded with all the things you put together everytime you create a new theme:

-* Based on _s
-* Bootstrap
-* Font Awesome
-* Options Frameworks
-* CMB2
+What I do:

+* Clean WordPress backend theme colors up
+* Clean gui things up by hiding some features
+* Change logo for StartUp logo, wherease I don't hide WordPress existence
-* A bunch of additionnal plugins for custom post types
+* A lot of other things to come

+Plugin designed to work with StartUp Reloaded Wordpress theme only.